Red, White and Blue (ship): Transatlantic crossing

 The ship had already been exhibited at the American Institute fair of 1865, where Ingersoll was awarded a gold medal for his invention.
 The intention of the voyage was to publicise the new hull-invention with a record-breaking smallest-ship Atlantic crossing, then to exhibit the ship at the prestigious Paris Exposition of 1867.
 The log book said, "The object of this expedition is to be at the world's fair in Paris, to show the French they have not all complete without something notorious to give the rest a contrast."
-In order to arrive at the Paris Exposition by its opening date of April 1867, the crew had to perform the crossing in the summer months of 1866, in order to avoid a wintry February 1867 start from New York.
+In order to arrive at the Paris Exposition by its opening date of April 1867, the crew had to perform the crossing in the summer months of 1866, so as to avoid a wintry February 1867 start from New York.
 The ship was registered on 9 July as if she were a clipper packet: "a clearance in ballast, a crew list [and] a bill of health."

 The crew which took the ship from Sandy Hook, New Jersey, to Margate, England, were Captain John M. Hudson and Mate Frank E. Fitch, along with Fanny the poodle.
 The Red, White and Blue left New York on 9 July 1866, and arrived at Margate on 16 August.
 Before the voyage, male New Yorkers were commenting: "The fools will never get across", "That captain ought to be tried for murder", and "They ought to be put in a lunatic asylum."
 Certain American newspapers commented, "One more lunatic weary of breath", or suggested that the ship's name should be "The Fool's Own".
 However Hudson noted in his log that, "The poor ladies, God bless them! were all praying for us."
 But Hudson wrote, "Let them all have their own opinions; I have mine."